 Through experience by bird owners and through the experiments of Dr. Irene Pepperberg - (her website), we've come to know hookbills as affectionate and intelligent creatures.
 They are incredibly empathetic, aware and understanding.
 Not all of them communicate well enough for us to be cognizant of their emotions and intelligence, though.
 By the grace of God and His genetic engineering, they do have the ability to communicate by talking.

 TALKING: Some species are better talkers than others, thus being the ones who give us the insight for what they may be thinking.
 Yes, some talking is mimicing.
 However, much of it is used with relative thought.
 For instance, a Nanday conure I sold to a customer answers her questions intelligibly.
 My Yellownaped Amazon calls birds by their correct names.
 Others make verbal demands as to what they want.
+Those birds who don't talk still have the ability to express themselves if you just take the time to be observant of them and give them the same attention as you would a prolific talker.

 TOOLS: The only examples I've seen on TV of a parrot coming close to using tools are the experiments of Dr. Pepperberg.
 Alex, the Grey, would relate colors to items, etc. Corvids (crows, etc.) have also been documented using tools and ingenious means of cracking walnuts (throwing them in front of an oncoming car for instance).
 My African Grey has shown me that they do have the ability to intelligibly find use for their limited cage items to develop them into tools.
 After eating out the content of half a walnut shell, he then throws the shell into his water dish, grabs it the right way, and either tilts it into his beak or licks the water out of it.
 I've seen him do this daily in succession many times, so I know it's not just coincidence.
 Now if only he'd put out his little toe like a dainty English tea drinker, I'd be thoroughly amused.
 Another very common use of a tool is for a parrot to use its own molted feather to scratch itself.
 My African Grey, Ollie, uses his snack of Sugar Snap Peas to scratch his head before eating them.